compphil/truth/index.md

 Before moving on, however, we would like to leave the reader with a challenge.
 The aim of this exercise is to illustrate the significance of the progress we have made so far in an experiential way, by prompting personal attempts at undermining a _Cogito_-like postulate.
 More concretely, the reader is invited to _try making a coherent case against the claim that the true nature of truth-seeking lies in the existence of coherent challengers_.
 Later on, in _Chapter III_, we will develop a formal language to help us describe the strength of such postulates more broadly.

+<div class='epigraph'><blockquote><p>At last one evening–but what a long time it had been–a little trembling light appeared in the lens of the telescope, a weak light which seemed to flicker on the point of death but which must be, if you worked out the distance, of a respectable size.</p>
+<div>Dino Buzzati,<cite> The Tartar Steppe</cite></div></blockquote></div>

 ## Ch.
 II, Deliberative Arms Race

 ### Brief Review of Language Models